Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: Introduction

+4) An automatic VQA dataset generation pipeline is designed, resulting in the \textit{BrightVQA} dataset.
+In comparison w.r.t.~the only other existing CDVQA dataset \cite{yuan2022change}, BrightVQA encompasses a greater variety of question types and incorporates two modalities - RGB and SAR - for pre- and post-event images.
+Furthermore, the dataset size is larger, and samples are distributed globally across multiple countries.

 The remainder of this article is organized as follows.
-Section \ref{sec:realted} reviews the body of related work.
-Section \ref{sec:dataset} provides a detailed overview of the proposed BrightVQA dataset.
-The methodology, including the design and implementation of the proposed TCSSM, is described in Section \ref{sec:method}.
-Experimental settings, evaluation protocols, and ablation studies are presented in Section \ref{sec:exp}.
-Finally, conclusions are provided in Section \ref{sec:conc}.
+A review of related work in Section \ref{sec:realted} is followed by an overview of the proposed BrightVQA dataset (Section \ref{sec:dataset}).
+Next, TCSSM is introduced in Section \ref{sec:method}, and experiments are presented in Section \ref{sec:exp}, before the paper concludes with Section \ref{sec:conc}.